Quantum and classical ergotropy from relative entropies: Conclusions

-Motivated by the desire to express the maximally extractable work in a form independent of the optimization over unitary operations, we have obtained several results: First, we expressed the quantum ergotropy as the difference of quantum and classical relative entropies.
-This separation of terms allowed to identify the three distinct contributions to the coherent ergotropy, for which the relative entropy of coherence and the population mismatch between thermal state and fully decohered state are the most important.
-This insight was extended to classical systems, in which inhomogeneities in the energy distribution play the role of quantum coherences.
-To quantify how much work can be extracted from classical states, we introduced the classical ergotropy, and we postulated that the genuine quantum contribution to the ergotropy is given by the difference of quantum and classical expressions.
+In conclusion, motivated by the desire to express the maximally extractable work in a form independent of the optimization over unitary operations, we have obtained several results. {Given that the quantum ergotropy can be expressed as the difference of the quantum and classical relative entropies, we identified three distinct contributions to the coherent ergotropy, of which the relative entropy of coherence and the population mismatch between thermal state and fully decohered state are the most important.} This insight was extended to classical systems, in which inhomogeneities in the energy distribution play the role of quantum coherences.
+To quantify how much work can be extracted from classical states, we introduced the classical ergotropy, and we postulated that the genuine quantum contribution to the ergotropy is given by the difference of the quantum and classical expressions.
 Our analysis provides a consistent approach to maximum work extraction in both quantum and classical systems.
 In particular, we have not only shown that classical inhomogeneities play the role of ``classical coherence", but also that work can be extracted that is quantified by the classical ergotropy.
 This was solidified by exploiting the geometric approach to quantum mechanics, in which quantum and classical states can be treated in a unified framework.
-As an application, we demonstrated that a recently introduced notion of ``conditional thermal state'' actually belongs to the family of geometric canonical ensembles, and that, hence, the corresponding sharpened maximum work theorem becomes easy to interpret.
+As an application, we demonstrated that the recently introduced notion of ``conditional thermal state'' actually belongs to the family of geometric canonical ensembles and that, hence, the corresponding sharpened maximum work theorem becomes easy to interpret.
 This demonstrates that understanding quantum as well as classical ergotropies is an essential pillar of modern thermodynamics with a myriad of potential applications.
 Finally, these results demonstrate that the geometric approach can be regarded as a methodology of unifying the quantum and classical approaches to the second law of thermodynamics.

 \acknowledgements{We would like to thank Fabio Anza, Christopher Jarzynski, and Kanupriya Sinha for insightful discussions.
 A.S. was supported by the U.S. Department of Energy, the Laboratory Directed Research and Development (LDRD) program and the Center for Nonlinear Studies at LANL.
 He is now supported by the internal R\&D from Aliro Technologies, Inc. S.D. acknowledges support from the U.S. National Science Foundation under Grant No. DMR-2010127.}